trrad/tyche/docs/CoreVision.md

 - **Type**: `beta`, `lognormal`, `normal`, `gamma`
 - Compound models compose any value distribution with Beta for conversion

+*Technical interfaces for these concepts are defined in InterfaceStandards.md*

 This eliminates redundancy and makes the mental model clearer.

 ### Performance Strategy